Estimated reading time: 4 minutes

 If you need a small business loan, you have a seemingly endless number of options.
 National banks, regional banks, credit unions, online lenders, microlenders, and the Small Business Administration (SBA) are all ready to help you secure funding.
 The application process, borrowing requirements, repayment terms, and speed of funding will all vary depending on the lender.
-Some lenders require solid credit scores, collateral, and substantial revenues, while others can approve loans with average credit scores and limited cash flow.
+For example, some lenders require solid credit scores, collateral, and substantial revenues, while others can approve loans with average credit scores and limited cash flow.

 Which begs the question: What is the easiest business loan to get?

 Secured business loans.

 Banks, SBA-approved lenders, and other types of lenders offer secured business loans that, in most cases, have lower interest rates (fixed or variable) and lengthier repayment terms.
 In addition, secured loans are seen as less risky to lenders because they are collateralized.
 As a result, lenders are more willing to charge lower interest rates.
 Secured loan amounts typically range between $25,000 and $5 million and have terms ranging from 1 to 25 years.

-A secured loan requires some form of collateral, such as a personal guarantee or a home, vehicle, business equipment, or other valuable assets.
+A secured loan requires some form of collateral, such as a personal guarantee or a home, vehicle, equipment, or other valuable assets.
 If you default on a secured loan or stop making payments altogether, the lender can legally recoup its losses by seizing control of your collateral.

 Applying for a secured loan is straightforward and requires basic information about your business.
-Your loan application will need to include things like your personal and business financial statements, income tax returns, profit and loss (P&L) statements, and projected revenues, among others.
+Your loan application will include your personal and business financial statements, income tax returns, profit and loss (P&L) statements, and projected revenues.

 Unsecured business loans.